 Three days had passed, and upon the following morning when awakening, my prior and peculiar premonition became a contretemps, as I had walked toward the mysterious hill Mr. Taggart had made reference to.
 When I had reached the hillside known as the infamous Gallows, where the public hangings of the Salem witch trials occurred, I found Mr. Winthrop the merchant hanging dead from a nearby oak tree.
 An unkindness of darkled ravens had been feasting on his rotten dead flesh.
 What was ghastlier was the fact that his eyes were entirely plucked from his sockets.
 It was a horrible sight to witness in person truly.

 Immediately, I thought of the privateer, who was accused for the disappearance of the Harwood girls.
 He would be the first to be reproached.
-But then my logic overcame my momentary lapse and remembered that supposedly, he was detained.
+Then my logic overcame my momentary lapse and remembered that supposedly, he was detained.
 What if he had escaped and had absconded.
 The incredulity within me was lingering, as an invariable concern.